TicketmasterMobileStudio/GridViewPager/README.md

 # GridViewPager
-Android Wear's GridViewPager rebuilt for phone and tablet use.
+[Android Wear's GridViewPager](http://developer.android.com/reference/android/support/wearable/view/GridViewPager.html) rebuilt for phone and tablet use.
 Backwards compatibility was added to API-16.
 Then *beefed* up.

-## Where's the _beef_:
+## Where's the _beef?_:

-- GridPagerTransformer has been added
+- GridPagerTransformer has been added.
 - Duration of programmatic page changing can be set.
-- Any Nested ScrollView works correctly
+- Any nested scrollable View works correctly.
 - Offsets controlled by individual pages in the adapter.
-- Corner offsets controlled by the GridViewpager
+- Corner offsets controlled by the GridViewpager.
 - In the adapter individual pages can decide the swiping directions they support; left, up, right and down.
 - Added SupportFragmentGridPagerAdapter.
 - Supports Android starting at API 16.
-Forking could bring it back further but why?
+Forking could bring it back further, but why?

 ### Adapter Power